A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Preliminaries on H older spaces

-\phantomsection In this section, we provide some general results on Hölder spaces which will be needed in what follows.
+In this section, we provide some general results on H\"older spaces which will be needed in what follows.
 The results are stated and proved for general metric spaces, as the proofs for metric graphs and general metric spaces are identical.